vinfreecs/genga/docs/Encounters.rst

 Report Encounters
 -----------------
 An encounter event is defined as the moment when the distance between two bodies has reached a minimum.
 Typically an encounter event happens only once per orbit.
-Further, only encounter events are considered whith
+Further, only encounter events are considered with

 .. math::